Ovenator27/Ovenator27/README.md

 Qualified Secondary school science teacher making a career change into Software Development.

-Currently enrolled on the Northcoders coding bootcamp due to start on November 27th (very excited!)
+Currently enrolled on the Northcoders coding bootcamp due to start on January 8th

 Working through 'The Odin Project' and watching the CS50 coding course series.

-- 🔭 I’m currently working on Northcoders Precourse
+- 🔭 I’m currently working on Northcoders Software Development Bootcamp
 - 🌱 I’m currently learning HTML, CSS & Javascript through 'The Odin Project' and 'Northcoders'
 - 💬 Ask me about why I want to get into Software Development
 - 📫 How to reach me: email me at ovendej@gmail.com